Adam Elliott: 2018

-On 17 December, Elliott was handed a two-year good behaviour bond with no conviction recorded at Sydney's Downing Centre Local Court for his role in the Mad Monday celebrations.
+Elliott made 24 appearances for Canterbury in the 2018 season scoring 4 tries.

 2019

 Elliott made 20 appearances for Canterbury-Bankstown in the 2019 NRL season as the club struggled towards the bottom of the table.
 At one point the club was sitting last on the table and was in danger of getting the wooden spoon.
 For the third straight season however Canterbury achieved four upset victories in a row over Penrith, the Wests Tigers, South Sydney and Parramatta who were all competing for a place in the finals series and were higher on the table.
 Canterbury ended the season finishing 12th on the table.

 2020

 In round 8 of the 2020 NRL season, Elliott was taken from the field during Canterbury's 26–10 loss against Souths at Bankwest Stadium.
 It was later revealed that Elliott had dislocated his shoulder and would be ruled out for the season.

 2021

 On 15 February 2021, Elliott was involved in an incident with former NRL player Michael Lichaa and Lichaa's fiancée.
 The matter was referred on to the NRL integrity unit where Elliott avoided suspension and a fine.
 Elliott pledged to Canterbury that he would seek professional help in regards to his problems with alcohol.